 Dog Breed and Size

-Dogs Character and Activity
+Dog’s Character and Activity

+Suppose you have a curious, active, and/or especially young dog.
 Yet, it’s only an obvious observation.
-If you have a curious, active and/or especially a young dog.
 Spending enough time with and putting a little fence will not be a solution.
-What you need to consider is putting a fence that will give some privacy for your fellow.
+It would be best to consider placing a fence that will give some privacy to your fellow.
 For example, chain link fences drive dogs wild.
-Because they can look right through and see exactly what they’re missing.
-They will run up down the fence line barking, growling, howling and scratching the fence.
+Because they can look right through and see exactly what they’re missing, they will run up down the fence line, barking, growling, howling, and scratching the fence.

 Size of the Fenced Area